|

 individual community.
 With Jewish emancipation following the

-accepted this secularized emblem of the enlightened Jews as a legitimate
+amulets, accepted this secularized emblem of the enlightened Jews as a

-for the new Zionist movement, he chose the Star of David because it was so
+the new Zionist movement, he chose the Star of David because it was so well

-well known and also because it had no religious associations.
-In time, it
+known and also because it had no religious associations.
+In time, it appeared

-appeared in the center of the flag of the new Jewish state of Israel and has
+in the center of the flag of the new Jewish state of Israel and has become

-become associated with national redemption.
-During the Holocaust, the Nazis chose
+associated with national redemption.
+During the Holocaust, the Nazis chose the

-the *yellow star as an identifying badge required on the garments of all
+*yellow star as an identifying badge required on the garments of all Jews.

-Jews.
-After the war, Jews turned this symbol of humiliation and death into a
+After the war, Jews turned this symbol of humiliation and death into a badge

 popular and universally recognized symbol of the Jewish People.
 In his